-Growing up in Morocco, Hatim was an award-winning classical pianist, a heavy metal guitarist, and surrounded by sounds of the country’s Arabic, Amazigh, and Sub-Saharan African origins.
-At Harvard, he traded in his headbanging to study jazz, composition, and ethnomusicology, but found his voice in electronic music – a medium that opened doors towards unifying his eclectic influences.
-For the next decade, while developing a prestigious career at Apple, Hatim composed, produced, and performed in various solo and collaborative projects, while also developing a prestigious career at Apple where his knack for creative problem-solving and inter-department collaboration produced results that gained him respect and praise from Apple VPs and SVPs, including Eddy Cue.
+Growing up in Morocco, surrounded by sounds of the country’s Arabic, Amazigh, and Sub-Saharan African origins, Hatim was an award-winning classical pianist and heavy metal guitarist.
+At Harvard, he traded in his headbanging to study jazz, composition, and ethnomusicology, but found a passion in electronic music – a medium that enabled him to combine his eclectic influences.
+For the next decade, while developing a prestigious career at Apple, Hatim composed, produced, and performed in various solo and collaborative music projects.

 In 2012, Hatim felt a strong calling to pursue his vision of bringing people together through music, and resigned from his senior management position at Apple to devote himself to creating remix ←→ culture.
 His journey with the organization has since taken him and his growing number of collaborators around the world, whether filming and recording traditional musicians, leading workshops, or performing live video remixes at festivals (notably Roskilde and WOMEX).
 Hatim is currently based in Brooklyn, NY, where a vast trove of thriving and interwoven cultures keeps him inspired to continue bridging divides and connecting disparate communities through the power of music and film.